synnkfps/JByteCustom/README.md

 - After building, go to ../builds/libs and use the X-release.jar one.
 - Done!

+## Discord RPC
+Added "Change RPC" Option to File tab in the menus.<br>
+How to use:
+- After clicking on "Change RPC", a new Window will appear.
+- Input your new custom state text. | ***NOTE: LEAVE EMPTY IF YOU WANT TO RESET YOUR RPC STATE TEXT.
+- Press Apply button for apply the changes.
+<br> ***NOTE: FOR NOW, CUSTOM RPC ONLY WORKS WHEN EDITING CLASSES, NOT METHODS.

 ## Contributors
 - JohnShiozo (did the gradle support)